ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-variables/type.md

 ## Text Input

 Displays a single line edit input field.
-The _maxlength_ property can be set as well as the _size_ of the input fied.
+The _maxlength_ property can be set as well as the _size_ of the input field.
 You can also define a regular expression _pattern_ to validate the value, and the _text direction_ of the input field.

 ### Settings